 You need burger buns, of course, use whole wheat or gluten-free, or you can put this curried jackfruit inside a wrap.
 Toppings I love with this burger are slices of avocado and kimchi.
 Both provide a nice flavor and texture contrast to the jackfruit.

-How to make and assemble Curried Jackfruit Burgers:
+How to make Jackfruit Burgers

 Making the curried jackfruit itself couldn't be easier.
 You need to roast the pieces of jackfruit after tossing them with salt, pepper and oil until they are golden-brown and crispy along the edges.
 Shred them after.
 Saute the onions, ginger, garlic and tomato paste, add the garam masala and jackfruit, warm through, and you're done.

 To assemble the burgers, slather some vegan mayo on the buns, layer on the curried jackfruit followed by avocados and then kimchi (or cole slaw works just fine).
+To keep the recipe healthy, use whole wheat burger buns.

 If you're not used to jackfruit, this is a great recipe to start with.
 Jackfruit is easily available at almost all supermarkets these days, in tinned or canned form, and I usually buy it at Trader Joe's.
 Be sure to drain and rinse your jackfruit before using, because it's usually packed in brine.